 Being paid on a date versus a day of the week

 Being paid semimonthly means that the company pays on specific dates, such as the 1st and 15th or the 15th and end of the month.
-Conversely, if they operate biweekly pay, you will receive a paycheque on a particular day.
+Conversely, you will receive a paycheque on a particular day if they operate a biweekly pay schedule.
 Employers usually organize to release biweekly payments every other Friday, but they can set it up however they prefer.

 The amount received each pay period

-Because the pay cycles for semimonthly and biweekly payments are different, your pay will change according to the exact number of hours or days within each period.
+Because the pay cycles for semimonthly and biweekly payments differ, your pay will change according to the exact number of hours or days within each period.
 If you worked overtime or on a public holiday, the pay might differ significantly from your standard work hours.

 What are the advantages of semimonthly pay?